 “1v1 me n00b”

-This myth turns up often.
+This video game myth turns up often.
 Simply put, people consider Call of Duty games to be competitive.
 The problem with this is… how is it competitive when spawns are so random, guns have almost no recoil and perfect accuracy, perks skew the gameplay, and streak rewards do most of the work for you?

 These people don’t even understand the game they’re supporting: Call of Duty multiplayer since Call of Duty 4: Modern Warfare is designed so anyone aged 8-80 can pick up the game and do well.
 It’s designed for people to just sit down on the crouch, jump into a game, run around and shoot some people.
 It wants go give everyone an equal opportunity to do well.
 All you need are knowledge of the maps, good reaction times, and good hand-eye coordination, and you’re the best.

 If you want to experience something like Call of Duty but actually competitive, play any Counter-Strike game, Day of Defeat: Source, Insurgency, or Day of Infamy.
 If you have no experience with real competitive shooters then you may find yourself uninstalling them after getting obliterated again and again.

 This myths stems from gamers not understanding RPGs.
 They don’t know what a Role-Playing Game is, because they are rare in the AAA game market aside from JRPGs which are completely different.

 Role-playing video games are inherited from pen and paper RPGs.
 Simply put, a role-playing video game is a video game with role-playing, and the concept of role-playing is derived from pen and paper RPGs.
 Thus, to better understand RPGs, read the core rulebook at least one pen and paper RPGs, like Dungeons & Dragons and RuneQuest and possibly others.